Skip to main content

 }

 Replace the direct fetch call in forwardToSlack with enqueueSlackMessage to route all messages through the queue.
-This prevents Slack from throttling your app when multiple signals fire in quick succession.
+This prevents Slack from throttling your app when multiple signals fire close together.

 Step 6: Test the Full Pipeline